Residential Projects

 The total value of residential properties built in Nairobi in 2014 stood at Sh120 billion.

-The housing boom is accelerating at an alarming rate amid reports that landlords are finding it difficult to attract tenants in several suburbs of Nairobi following increased construction of apartments in the county.
+The housing boom is accelerating at an alarming rate amid reports that landlords are finding it difficult to attract tenants in several suburbs of Nairobi following the increased construction of apartments in the county.

-Most of the apartments target middle-income earners, with average rent for a two-bedroom house being between Sh15,000 and Sh35,000 depending on location.
+Most of the apartments target middle-income earners, with the average rent for a two-bedroom house being between Sh15,000 and Sh35,000 depending on location.

-“When you build many houses going for such rent, some will definitely remain unoccupied because there are people who need cheaper houses but will not find them,” says Antony Kuyo, an agent with Avent Properties.
+“When you build many houses going for such rent, some will remain unoccupied because there are people who need cheaper houses but will not find them,” says Antony Kuyo, an agent with Avent Properties.

 It is likely that, in coming years, developers will shift focus to the lower middle-income and low-income housing segment where demand is steeply rising amid nearly zero supply.